 Yoga has become a popular method of stress relief and exercise among all age groups.

 While yoga styles differ, most share a common goal — to join your body and mind.

 Yoga primarily does this by increasing body and breath awareness.

-Some studies have looked at yoga's effect on mental health.
-Overall, they have found that yoga can enhance mood and may even be as effective as antidepressant drugs at treating depression and anxiety (17).
+Some studies have examined yoga's effect on mental health.
+Overall, research has found that yoga can enhance mood and may even be as effective as antidepressant drugs at treating depression and anxiety (17).

-However, many of these studies have been limited, and there are still questions about how yoga works to achieve stress reduction.
+However, many of these studies are limited, and there are still questions about how yoga works to achieve stress reduction.

-In general, the benefit of yoga for stress and anxiety seems to be related to its effect on the nervous system and stress response.
+In general, the benefit of yoga for stress and anxiety seems to be related to its effect on your nervous system and stress response.